biospatial Compliance

 Intrusion Detection Policy

-1. OSSEC and AlienVault USM Anywhere are used to monitor and correlate log data from different systems on an ongoing basis.
-IDS alerts are monitored continuously.
-Comprehensive reviews of OSSEC and AlienVault reports are performed at least monthly by the Security Officer or a delegate appointed by the Security Officer and approved by the Privacy Officer.
+1. Datadog is used to monitor and correlate log data from different systems on an ongoing basis.
+IDS and service health alerts are monitored continuously.
+Comprehensive reviews of Datadog events and signals are performed at least monthly by the Security Officer or a delegate appointed by the Security Officer and approved by the Privacy Officer.

-2. OSSEC generates alerts to analyze and investigate suspicious activity or suspected violations.
+2. Datadog generates alerts to prompt analysis and investigation of suspicious activity or suspected violations.

-3. OSSEC monitors file system integrity and sends real time alerts when suspicious changes are made to the file system.
+3. Datadog File Integrity Monitoring and OSSEC monitor file system integrity and send real-time alerts when suspicious changes are made to the file system.

-4. Automatic monitoring is done to identify patterns that might signify the lack of availability of certain services and systems (DoS attacks).
+4. Automatic monitoring is performed to identify loss of availability of production services and systems.

-5. biospatial firewalls monitor all incoming traffic to detect potential denial of service attacks.
-Suspected attack sources are blocked automatically.
-Additionally, our hosting provider actively monitors its network to detect denial of services attacks.
+5. Network traffic is monitored to detect potential denial of service attacks.
+Additionally, our hosting provider actively monitors its network to detect and respond to denial of services attacks.

 6. All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed every quarter.